TobKed/blog/content/posts/2021_summary.md

 Header_Cover: /images/posts/2021/summary/2021_summary.jpg
 Status: draft

-# 2021
+# 2021 # TODO

 Yeah, 2021.
 Give me a break.
-When you thought 2020 was hard 2021 hit me so hard Mike Tyson would not be ashamed of.
+When you thought 2020 was hard, 2021 hit me so hard Mike Tyson would not be ashamed of these punches.

 ## Programming journey